 I’ve found no request that this hotel can not fulfill.
 That’s why it’s the place that has forever ruined me when dealing with hotel concierges.

-We only spent two days at the Goldener Hirsch and it was time to leave.
+We only spent two nights at the Goldener Hirsch and it was time to leave.
 However, I have so many memories of the hotel that it feels like we were there so much longer.
 We would have been pleased with just a regular room, but getting a super-duper upgrade to a two-room suite was an extra special treat for us.

 If you’re ever visiting Salzburg and you need a place to stay, I strongly recommend a stay at the Goldener Hirsch if you can swing it.
 Sure, there are glitzier luxury hotels globally, but this one just seems to be hitting on all cylinders.